 Meanwhile, Chumped, who veer a bit more on the pop punk side than Iron Chic, will play their hometown of NYC much sooner at the BrooklynVegan/Exploding In Sound holiday party at Death by Audio on Thursday (12/12) with SideOneDummy signees PUP, garage punks Slow Warm Death (ex-Snowing), the bluesy Slothurst, and Dischord Records "supergroup" Alarms & Controls (mems. of Circus Lupus, The Crownhate Ruin, etc).
 Doors for that show are at 7 PM and the first band is on at 8.
 All ages, $8 admission.

-All Iron Chic dates are listed, along with their LP stream and a Chumped stream, below...
+UPDATE (1/14): The full tour was just announced.
+All dates are listed, along with their LP stream and a Chumped stream, below...

 by Andrew Sacher